xcore/sc_lcd/app_lcd_demo/doc_quickstart/quickstart.rst

    #.
 Open xTIMEcomposer and check that it is operating in online mode.
 Open the edit perspective (Window->Open Perspective->XMOS Edit).
    #.
 Locate the ``'Slicekit LCD Demo'`` item in the xSOFTip pane on the bottom left of the window and drag it into the Project Explorer window in the xTIMEcomposer.
 This will also cause the modules on which this application depends (in this case, module_lcd) to be imported as well.
    #.
-Click on the app_lcd_demo item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
+Click on the app_lcd_demo item in the Project Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
 Check the console window to verify that the application has built successfully.

 For help in using xTIMEcomposer, try the xTIMEcomposer tutorial.